onyeka-hub/Project-7/README.md

 ![Deploying html from repo to /var/www/html](./images/sync-tooling-var-www-html.PNG)

-### Note 1: Do not forget to open TCP port 80 on the Web Server.
+**Note 1**: Do not forget to open TCP port 80 on the Web Server.

-### Note 2: If you encounter 403 Error – check permissions to your /var/www/html folder and also disable SELinux 'sudo setenforce 0'
+**Note 2**: If you encounter 403 Error – check permissions to your /var/www/html folder and also disable SELinux 'sudo setenforce 0'

-To make this change permanent – open following config file **sudo vi /etc/sysconfig/selinux** and set **SELINUX=disabled** then restrt httpd.
+To make this change permanent – open following config file **sudo vi /etc/sysconfig/selinux** and set **SELINUX=disabled** then restart httpd.
 ### Trouble shooting

 Check whether apache is up and running with this command